kubeslice/gateway-sidecar/README.md

 * A running [`kind`](https://kind.sigs.k8s.io/).
 * [`kubectl`](https://kubernetes.io/docs/tasks/tools/) is installed and configured.
 * You have prepared the environment to install [`kubeslice-controller`](https://github.com/kubeslice/kubeslice-controller) on the controller cluster and [`worker-operator`](https://github.com/kubeslice/worker-operator) on the worker cluster.
-For more information, see [Prerequisites](https://kubeslice.io/documentation/open-source/0.5.0/getting-started-with-cloud-clusters/prerequisites/).
+For more information, see [Prerequisites](https://kubeslice.io/documentation/open-source/0.6.0/getting-started-with-cloud-clusters/prerequisites/).

-# Local Build and Update
+# Build and Deploy gateway-sidecar on a Kind Cluster

-#### Latest Docker Hub Image
+To download the latest gateway-sidecar docker hub image, click [here](https://hub.docker.com/r/aveshasystems/gw-sidecar).

+The following command pulls the latest docker image:

 ```console
 docker pull aveshasystems/gw-sidecar:latest
 ```

-## Setting up Your Helm Repo
+## Set up Your Helm Repo

 If you have not added avesha helm repo yet, add it.